enkidevs/curriculum/Linux/Terminals & Shells/gotta-know-them-all.md

 * cat

 %exp
-By default,  grep prints lines matching a regular expression.
-This utility requires specific parameters, first the string tobe searched and the file to search in afterwards.
+By default, `grep` prints line containing words matching a regular expression.
+Parsing a file requires two parameters: the string(or regex)  to be searched and the file path.
 %

 ---